AVSystem/developer-zone/docs/LwM2M_Client/Nordic/Runtime_certificate.md

     !!!
 Note

-        The runtime certificate and private key do not work with Thingy:91.
+        The runtime certificate and private key configuration do not work with Thingy:91.
 Other boards should work with this command.

-    This feature works with nrf9160DK starting from revision v0.14.0.
+    This feature works with nRF9160DK starting from revision v0.14.0.
 For this board use configuration that utilizes an external flash chip and software-based cryptography:

     ```
     west build -b nrf9160dk_nrf9160_ns@0.14.0 -p -- -DCONF_FILE=prj_extflash.conf -DOVERLAY_CONFIG="overlay_nrf_mbedtls.conf"